luciaalvarezuy/luciaalvarezuy/README.md

 ### Hi there 👋
 ═══════════════════ Hi 👋 I'm Lucía ════════════════════
-  A psychologist turned data scientist who is passionate
+ A research psychologist turned data scientist who is passionate about testing models to understand processes and help organisations make more informed decisions.
-  about using artificial intelligence to make the world a
+ I enjoy honing and learning new skills and trying to make the world a better place.
-  slightly better place.
-I enjoy working on open source
-  projects and writing AI-related articles on Medium.

-  Follow me on Twitter and LinkedIn.

-  Feel free to ask me anything!
+ Feel free to ask me any questions.
-════════════════════════════════════════════════════════
+ Follow me on LinkedIn.
+ ═══════════════════════════════════════════════════════

 😄 Lucía Alvarez                  📘 Achivments
 ║                                  ┣━━ 🐍 Packages